tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **June 8th**
+Morning: Woah 3 days without streaming, moving, life stuff etc, but also maybe taking advantage of the fact that most of the hard work is done in Tattoy.
+So last thing I remeber is that I was getting Windows working and need also working on getting cross compiles done.
+* @alpoxo on Twitch tested Tattoy on MacOS with Ghostty and it works perfectly!!
+Evening: Got cross-compiled binaries working for Linux, Mac and Windows, all compiling to x86 and ARM.
+And managed to get my Windows VM setup well enough to see Tattoy working in Windows Terminal with Powershell.
+Inmate is still testing on Alacritty etc, but looking like they don't work at the moment.

+📅📅📅 No streams

 📅 **June 4th**
 Morning: Actually got a morning start at last.
 Got the shader to where I wanted to yesterday so just need to tidy that up and commit.
 Then I think I'll try to get Windows working, not looking forward to that though, so could also just get starte on the whole CI/release workflow stuff.
 Evening: Got the nice soft shadow penumbra-style shader working for the default shader, maaaaany thanks to Slammy_13.
 Then started installing Windows 11 in QEMU, which was not too bad in the end, I actually got to the point of `cargo run` but ran out of diskspace, so need to add a new disk to get Tattoy actually installing.
 Also added `release-plz` to the Tattoy repo, was really, really impressed with it, it automates everything, even automatically makes a release PR whenever it detects semantic versionable changes in `main`.
 Still need to setup a build job though that adds the compiled binaries to the Github release.
 OMG we're nearly there, nervous and excited.